tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

 When a validator _p_ is in Tendermint consensus round _r_, height _h_, state _prevote_ (**TODO** discuss: I think I must remove the state from this condition, but not sure), and _p_ receives a Precommit message for round _r_, height _h_ from _q_:

-1. If the Precommit message does not contain a vote extension with a valid signature, Tendermint discards the message as invalid.
+1. If the Precommit message does not contain a vote extensions with a valid signature, Tendermint discards the message as invalid.
-   * a 0-length vote extension is valid as long as its accompanying signature is also valid.
+   * a 0-length vote extensions is valid as long as its accompanying signature is also valid.
 2. Else, _p_'s Tendermint calls `RequestVerifyVoteExtension`.
 3. The Application returns _accept_ or _reject_ via `ResponseVerifyVoteExtension.status`.
 4. If the Application returns